paheon/MeowBase/README.md

 The `Mime` class handles MIME type detection and conversion, supporting file-to-MIME type mapping and icon association.
 It integrates with the Shared MIME-Info database for accurate MIME type detection.

 The `PHP` class provides utility functions for PHP environment checks.
+All member functions are static functions that may be called directly.

+The `CsvDB` class provides an efficient solution for managing CSV files as a database system for small datasets.
+For large datasets, please consider using a more robust database system.

 ## Getting Started

-To use MeowBase, first initialize the `Config` object with user-defined configuration file in etc folder.
-Then pass the `Config` object to `MeowBase` constructor to generate the `MeowBase` object. `MeowBase` will load the configuration and initialize the other components automatically.
-Developer can used the `MeowBase` object to access all core components, such as `config`, `log`, `cache`, `db` and `profiler`.
+To use MeowBase, first initialize the `Config` object with a user-defined configuration file in the etc folder.
+Then pass the `Config` object to the `MeowBase` constructor to generate the `MeowBase` object. `MeowBase` will load the configuration and initialize the other components automatically.
+Developers can use the `MeowBase` object to access all core components, such as `config`, `log`, `cache`, `db` and `profiler`.

-User may copy or rename the `config-example.php` to `config.php` and modify the configuration in it.
+Users may copy or rename `config-example.php` to `config.php` and modify the configuration in it.

 Here is a simple example to show how to use MeowBase:
 ```php